CoEDL/elpis/README.md

 for this project derives from our desire to assist in documentation and revitalisation efforts for the world's many endangered languages - including many in Australia, where most of Elpis' development has occurred.

-## I'm An Academic, How Do I Cite This?
+## I'm An Academic, How Do I Cite This In My Research?

 This software is the product of academic research funded by the Australian Research Council [Centre of Excellence for the Dynamics of Language](http://www.dynamicsoflanguage.edu.au/).
 If you use the software